minzwon/musicfm/README.md

 emb = musicfm.get_latent(wav, layer_ix=7)
 ```

+However, I highly recommend using `float32` for better performance in specific downstream tasks, such as beat tracking.

 ### Usage in downstream tasks
 The pretrained model operates at a 25Hz frame rate, but our downstream tasks demand varying temporal resolutions.
 To address this, we either summarize the sequence through global average pooling or adjust the temporal resolution using adaptive average pooling.